Updated 14 April 2021

 Leeds University Union has also set up an Emergency Hardship Fund to offer short–term support for students in immediate financial difficulty.

 Households form an important part of the government’s social distancing measures, therefore it is important that you familiarise yourself with these.
-If one member of your household has a suspected or confirmed case of Coronavirus, then all household members will all need to self-isolate.
+If one member of your household has a suspected or confirmed case of COVID-19, then all household members will all need to self-isolate.
 You can read government information on symptoms and why you need to self-isolate on their staying at home webpage.

 Keep yourself, your housemates and your neighbours as safe as possible by following the guidelines below: